huijing/slides/71-fronteers-2019/README.md

 First of all, I'd like to clarify that I'm NOT a browser engineer, far from it.
 I know a C++ program when I see one, but that's about it.
 So not going to be too technical here.
 And if you ARE a browser engineer, I'd love to pick your brain after this.

-Potch, Developer Advocate at Mozilla, wrote this awesome article about Project Quantum and browser engines when Firefox was doing its big core engine overhaul back in 2017.
+Matt Claypotch, better known as Potch, wrote this awesome article about Project Quantum and browser engines when Firefox was doing its big core engine overhaul back in 2017.

 Most web developers, myself included, probably see the browser engine as a magical black box that turns the code we write into web sites our users can somehow consume even if they are on a different browser, different device, different time zone.